Individual Development Awards Program

 - Artistic or creative endeavors.

 - Other work-related professional development projects or activities.

-A completed Application, with attachments, may be submitted at any time, but at least 45 days prior to the commencement of the project or activity.
 The decision to fund an application is at the discretion of the Committee.

 - Read the Application Instructions.

 - Fill out and print the Application and attach supporting documents listed below

 - Have the Application signed by the campus president or designee and the UUP chapter president.